Criminal Justice Classes

 CJ190 Special Topics.
 1-5 hours.
 Introductory course on a topic not included in the regular curriculum.
 Prerequisite: Instructor's permission.

 CJ201 Police Organization and Management.
 3 hours.
 Principles and practices common to the effective management of law enforcement agencies.
 Fall.

 CJ202 Criminal Law.
 3 hours.
 Origin, development and classification of the substantive criminal law defenses and criminal responsibility.
 Prerequisite: CJ100 or instructor's permission.
-Fall.
+Fall and Spring.